-A false wall is a great way to create the illusion of a larger space and to add interest to a room.
+A false wall is a great way to create the illusion of a larger space and add interest to a room.
 It can also be used to conceal unsightly features such as electrical wiring or exposed pipes.
-Building a false wall is relatively simple and can be done in a weekend with some basic carpentry skills.
+Building a false wall is relatively simple and can be done on a weekend with some basic carpentry skills.

 Here’s how to do it: Start by measuring the area where you want the false wall to go.
-Cut two pieces of plywood or MDF (medium density fiberboard) to this size plus an extra few inches on each side for trimming later.
+Cut two pieces of plywood or MDF (medium-density fiberboard) to this size plus an extra few inches on each side for trimming later.

 These will be the top and bottom plates of your false wall.